 THE NEURODEVELOPMENT CHALLENGE

-Diagnosis can be difficult and traumatic for both the child and their family.
-Getting the right information, working out treatment options and just getting some support is often hard to find and expensive to access.
+Diagnosis can be difficult and confusing for both the children and adults.
+Getting the right information, working out treatment options and getting support is often hard to find and expensive to access.

 We want to change all that.

 THE CASE FOR CHANGE

 ND Australia's vision is to enable the delivery of innovative and integrated

 Supports that can grow change with people throughout their lives.

 There are three core areas that shape our work:

 The projects we are honoured to be involved with reflect our values of ensuring that people with neurodevelopment conditions are involved with building and delivering them.
 All are grounded in cutting-edge, evidence based research and at the heart is our mission to make the lives of people living with neurodevelopment conditions easier.